sensedeep/dynamodb-onetable/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

 1. Clone this repository
-2. Edit your reproducible, minimal, stand-alone test case into the test/debug.ts file.
+2. Edit your reproducible, MINIMAL, stand-alone test case into the test/debug.ts file.
 3. Run via `jest debug` or run VS code in the top level directory.

 If you don't edit debug.ts and provide snippets of code, then your issue may not receive priority.